Evaluating lymphocytoses of undetermined etiology

 The client is responsible for the interpretation and billing of the professional component; Mayo Clinic will bill the technical component only.

 The testing process begins with a screening panel.
-The screening panel will be charged based on the number of markers tested (FIRST for first marker, ADD1 for each additional marker).
-In addition, reflex testing may occur to fully characterize a disease state or clarify any abnormalities from the screening test.
-Reflex tests will be performed at an additional charge for each marker tested (ADD1 if applicable).
+The panel will be charged based on the number of markers tested (FIRST for first marker, ADD1 for each additional marker).
+Additional testing may be performed at an additional charge for each marker tested (ADD1, as applicable) if needed to fully characterize a disease state or clarify any abnormalities from the screening panel.

-The triage panel is initially performed on peripheral blood, bone marrow, and fluid samples to evaluate for monotypic B cells by kappa and lambda light chain expression, increased numbers of blasts by CD34 and CD45 expression along with side scatter gating, and increased plasma cells by CD45 expression with side scatter gating.
+The triage panel is initially performed to evaluate for monotypic B cells by kappa and lambda immunoglobulin light chain expression, increased numbers of blasts by CD34 and CD45 expression along with side scatter gating, and increased plasma cells by CD45 expression with side scatter gating.
 The triage panel also includes antibodies to assess the number of CD3-positive T cells and CD16-positive/CD3-negative natural killer (NK) cells present.
 This triage panel also determines if there is an increase in the number of T cells that aberrantly coexpress CD16, an immunophenotypic feature of T-cell granular lymphocytic leukemia.

-These panels, together with the provided clinical history and morphologic review, are used to determine what, if any, further testing is needed for disease diagnosis or classification.
+This initial testing, together with the provided clinical history and morphologic review is used to determine what, if any, additional testing is needed for disease diagnosis or classification.
 If additional testing is required, it will be added per algorithm to fully characterize a disease state with a charge per unique antibody tested.

-Cases requiring the granular lymphocytic leukemia flow panel will have an interpretation added and performed by a Mayo Clinic pathologist.
+Cases requiring the testing for granular lymphocytic leukemia (killer-cell immunoglobulin-like receptor panel) will have an interpretation added and performed by a Mayo Clinic pathologist at an additional charge.

 -Bone Marrow Staging for Known or Suspected Malignant Lymphoma Algorithm